rapidez/rapidez/README.md

 - Enable security in `config/elasticsearch.yml` with: `xpack.security.enabled: true`
 - Change `http.cors.allow-origin` to your domain.
 - Setup a password with `bin/elasticsearch-setup-passwords auto` (or use `interactive` to choose the passwords yourself)
-- Restart Elasticsearch, with Docker: `docker restart elasticsearch`
+- Restart Elasticsearch (with Docker: `docker restart elasticsearch`)
 - Edit your `.env` and add the credentials:
 ```
 ELASTICSEARCH_USER=elastic
 ELASTICSEARCH_PASS=YOUR-PASSWORD
 ```
-- Create a proxy (with SSL) on a subdomain (as mentioned earlier this is really easy with Laravel Forge):
+- Create a proxy (with SSL) on a subdomain:
 ```
 location / {
     proxy_pass http://localhost:9200;